Will Coupang Inc. (CPNG) benefit from Wall Street bulls Calls?

-Coupang Inc. (NYSE: CPNG) is -34.55% lower on its value in year-to-date trading and has touched a low of $8.98 and a high of $30.65 in the current 52-week trading range.
+Coupang Inc. (NYSE: CPNG) is -33.73% lower on its value in year-to-date trading and has touched a low of $8.98 and a high of $30.65 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CPNG stock was last observed hovering at around $18.09 in the last trading session, with the day’s gains setting it 1.14%.
+The CPNG stock was last observed hovering at around $19.69 in the last trading session, with the day’s loss setting it -0.22% off its average median price target of $26.00 for the next 12 months.
+It is also 35.1% off the consensus price target high of $30.00 offered by 16 analysts, but current levels are -96.67% lower than the price target low of $9.90 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal